 I doubt I’ll ever forget that my only comfort in life and death is that I am not my own but belong in body and soul, both in life and death, to my faithful Savior Jesus Christ.
 Or that the chief end of man is to glorify God and enjoy him forever.
 I can still sing many of the psalms and hymns of my youth.
 And I have precious memories of my family bowing our heads around the kitchen table.

 Reflections on the Most Important Thing My Parents Did

 What was true of my family was true of many of my friends’ families.
 They, too, grew up around churches and catechisms and rigid family devotions.
-In fact, in all the times I visited their homes, I don’t think I ever witnessed a family skip over their devotions.
-It was the custom, it was the expectation and it was good.
-Our church had near 100 percent attendance on Sunday morning and near 100 percent attendance on Sunday evening.
+In fact, in all the times I visited their homes, I don’t think I ever witnessed a family skip their devotions.
+It was the custom, it was the expectation, and it was good.
+Our church had near 100% attendance on Sunday morning and evening.
 It was just what we did.

-But despite all of the advantages, many of the people I befriended as a child have since left the faith.
-Some have sprinted away, but many more have simply meandered away, so that an occasionally missed Sunday eventually became a missed month and a missed year.
+But despite all the advantages, many people I befriended as a child have since left the faith.
+Some have sprinted away, but many more have simply meandered away.
+An occasionally missed Sunday eventually became a missed month and a missed year.
 Not all of them, of course.
-Many are now fine believers, who are serving in their churches and even leading them.
+Many are now fine believers who serve in their churches and even lead them.
 But a lot—too many—are gone.

 Why?
 I ask the question from time to time.
 Why are all five of my parents’ kids following the Lord, while so many of our friends and their families are not?
 What is the most important thing my parents did while raising us?

 Obviously I have no ability to peer into God’s sovereignty and come to any firm conclusions.
 But as I think back, I can point to one great difference between my home and my friends’ homes—at least the homes of my friends who have since walked away from the Lord and his church.
 Though it’s not universally true, it’s generally true.